 - 1. FVS supervisors must assign FVS caseworkers to the following cases: - 1.
 Non-Child Protective Services (CPS) intakes when: - 1.
 Families are requesting services from the department. - 2.
 Intakes are screened-in on runaway children or youth under age 12 and they are at any of the following: - 1.
 Crisis Residential Center (CRC) - 2.
+Hope center

-Hope center - 3.
-Overnight youth shelter - 3.
+- 3. Overnight youth shelter - 3.
 Additional considerations exist as outlined in the CPS Service Delivery policy. - 2.
 CPS investigations or risk-only cases, per the Case Assignment policy, when the family has agreed to participate in services and any of the following exist: - 1.
 A moderately high or high risk score on the Structured Decision Making Risk Assessment (SDMRA) tool. - 2.
 The Safety Assessment/Safety Plan DCYF 15-258 form identified a safety threat that can be managed with a safety plan. - 3.
-Children or youth are placed in out-of-home care on a Voluntary Placement Agreement (VPA) due to a safety threat that cannot be managed in the home. - 4.
-The case requires six months of child or youth safety monitoring when all of the following conditions are met:
+Children or youth are placed in out-of-home care on a Voluntary Placement Agreement (VPA) due to a safety threat that cannot be managed in the home. - 2.
+FVS caseworkers must: - 1.
+Determine if there is reason to know children are or may be Indian children, per the Indian Child Welfare (ICW) Reason to Know policy. - 2.
+If there is reason to know children are or may be Indian children, follow ICW policies: - 1.
+Tribal State Memoranda of Agreements if there is a MOA in place with the tribe. - 2.
+Active Efforts and Tribal Collaboration. - 3.

-- 1. A child or youth is placed on a hospital hold by the physician or hospital administrator. - 2.
-A child or youth is placed in protective custody by law enforcement (LE). - 3.
-CPS determines a non-dependent child or youth can return home. - 2.
 FVS supervisors must assign a risk-only intake to a CPS investigation caseworker if the case is co-assigned to FVS and CPS investigations, per the Child Protective Services Investigation policy.